XTapped/stp-blocked-port-finder/README.md

+> [!NOTE]
+> This program assumes you are using Packet Tracer 8.X where you have access to the `span cost` command.

 # What Is This?
 A small program to help you do Comp.
 Networks Lab 4.
 The program runs a simplified STP simulation and brute forces a bunch of costs until it stumbles upon the desired blocked ports configuration.
 Despite using a naive brute force approach, this program should run pretty fast actually since we're only trying 3 different possible costs (4,16,32).